5.0 ★★★★★ 220+ reviews on Google

 Does NESA therapy hurt?

-No. NESA therapy is completely painless.
-The microcurrents are delivered at sub-sensory level, meaning most patients feel little to nothing during treatment.
-Sessions are described by many patients as deeply relaxing and meditative.
+No. NESA therapy is delivered at a sub-sensory level, meaning most patients feel little to nothing during treatment.
+Sessions are commonly described as relaxing and comfortable.

 Can NESA therapy be combined with physiotherapy?